QuarkChain Price Tops $0.0095 on Top Exchanges (QKC)

-QuarkChain (QKC) traded down 1% against the US dollar during the one day period ending at 19:00 PM Eastern on September 25th.
-QuarkChain has a total market capitalization of $66.67 million and approximately $15.75 million worth of QuarkChain was traded on exchanges in the last day.
-One QuarkChain token can currently be purchased for $0.0095 or 0.00000015 BTC on major exchanges.
-In the last week, QuarkChain has traded 8.5% higher against the US dollar.
+QuarkChain (QKC) traded down 1.9% against the dollar during the twenty-four hour period ending at 19:00 PM ET on September 30th.
+One QuarkChain token can now be bought for $0.0095 or 0.00000015 BTC on major exchanges.
+QuarkChain has a total market capitalization of $66.81 million and $2.94 million worth of QuarkChain was traded on exchanges in the last day.
+During the last seven days, QuarkChain has traded down 0.5% against the dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.